jitsedesmet/thesis/_papers/thesis-report/chapters/storage-guidance-vocab.typ

 An `sgv:structured-collection` is a resource collection (@sec:resource-collection) that explicitly describes its structure.
 The collection defines a filter, each resource is compared against this filter.
-If a resource passes, the resource is collected into the collection.
+If a resource passes, the resource is saved into the collection.
 The collection later defines where the resource should be saved.
 Where a normal resource collection can contain resources in a graph structure, a structured container adds the important restriction of a tree.